The 'pbnsolve' Paint-by-Number Puzzle Solver

 Jan Wolter

-Introduction
+1. Introduction

 "Paint-By-Number" is one of many names for a type of graphical logic puzzle originating in Japan.
 Other common names for these puzzles are Nonograms, Griddlers, Hanjie, and Picross.
 The puzzles consist of a blank grid with numbers along the top and one side.
 The numbers tell the sizes of the blocks of the foreground color in that row and column.
 To solve the puzzle, you must reconstruct the image by figuring out how the color blocks must be place in each row and column.
 One place to find examples of these puzzles is at my web site, webpbn.com.

 The 'pbnsolve' program is a tool to automatically solve such puzzles.
 It was written primary to validate puzzles created by users for the webpbn.com site.
 We solve the puzzle to determine if it has a unique solution and sometimes to get a feel for how easy or difficult it is.
 There are many similar programs available on the web.
-Steve Simpson has a nice Javascript solver, and links to many others, including a good solver by Mirek and Petr Olšák.
-The latter came close to doing what I needed for webpbn.com, but the fact that the code is all in Czech makes it hard to modify for a non-speaker of that language, so I wrote my own.
+Steve Simpson has a nice solver, and links to many others, including a very good solver by Mirek and Petr Olšák.
+I have posted a page with comparisons of some of these solvers.

 Note that pbnsolve is a distinct program from the "helper" in the puzzle solving environment on the webpbn.com site.
 The helper is implemented in Javascript and is not a full solver.
-Pbnsolve is used on webpbn.com only in the puzzle creation environment to check puzzles.
+Pbnsolve is used on webpbn.com only in the puzzle creation environment to check newly submitted puzzles.

-Features
+2. Features

-Algorithm
+3. Algorithm

+3.1.
 Line Solver

 A line-solver is an algorithm that given a single row or column, and the solution so far of that line, tries to figure out what additional cells can be marked.
 Most humans solve puzzles mostly in this way, by working on one line at a time.